What the SEND Tribunal is — and what it is not

 The Tribunal sits as a panel of three: a Tribunal Judge (legally qualified) and two specialist members with expertise in education, SEN, or disability.
 Hearings are usually held by video link, although in-person hearings are available on request.

-The Tribunal is not an appeal against the LA's process — it is a fresh decision on the merits.
+The Tribunal is not an appeal against the local authority's process — it is a fresh decision on the merits.
 The Tribunal Judges look at the evidence available to them and decide for themselves whether your child needs an EHCP, whether the provision in Section F is adequate, or whether the named school is correct.
-They do not give weight to the LA's decision simply because it is the LA's decision.
+They do not give weight to the local authority's decision simply because it is the local authority's decision.

 The four EHCP appeal types